yuanzh/aspect_adversarial/synthetic/README.md

 To distinguish aspect names and polarity words from others, we surround each of them with a different distribution of context words.
 We fill in the rest place of sentences with other random words.
 See generated files for examples.

 ### Result
+The adversarial model should be able to perform almost perfectly (100% accuracy) on all the four synthetic datasets.
+Sometimes the model will fail due to the randomness in word2vec.
+Rerun the data generator or word2vec in this case.